LiviaAnaPascu/extract-words/README.md

 # extract-words
-A script that extracts words from your conversations and returns a csv with a count
+A script that extracts words from your conversations and returns a csv with a count.
+Implemented for Whatsapp texts.

 To activate:
-virtualenv .env && source .env/bin/activate && pip install -r requirements.txt
+virtualenv .venv && source .venv/bin/activate && pip install -r requirements.txt

 Structure:
 .<br />
-├── formatWhatsAppTexts.py <br />
+├── formatWhatsappTexts.py <br />
 ├── conversationsdir/ <br />
 │   ├── chat.txt <br />
 │   └── anotherchat.txt <br />